sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 The authors also construct four variants of GSM-Symbolic by modifying question difficulty:
 - GSM-M1: An easier version that removes one clause from each question.
 - GSM-P1 and GSM-P2: Progressively harder versions that add one or two extra clauses respectively.
-- GSM-NoOp: A version that adds "seemingly relevant but ultimately irrelevant information" that should have no operational significance (No-Op).
+- GSM-NoOp: A version that adds "seemingly relevant but ultimately irrelevant information" that should have no operational significance (NoOp).

 To generate GSM-Symbolic and the variants, the authors create "templates" from GSM8K questions by identifying modifiable variables whilst preserving the underlying logic.
 Each variable has a specified domain and constraints to ensure valid questions and answers.
 Here's an example template: